SearingShot/No-More-Doubts/readme.md

 # No-More-Doubts
 - This website is a Question Answer Forum.
-Made For Solving Doubts
+Made For Solving Doubts, as a part of major project.

 ## Technologies used: